naqood/integration-demo/README.md

 npm start
 ```

-Visit `http://localhost:4001` and click **Start OAuth Flow**.
+Visit `http://localhost:4001`, pick one of the available roles, and click **Start OAuth Flow** on either the hero button or the corresponding role card.
 After approving the request in Naqood, you will land on `/auth/callback`, which exchanges the code for an API secret, stores it (plus the returned `organizationSlug`) in memory, and immediately fetches the organization details for you.
 Use the **Call GraphQL** link to re-run the sample `organization` query with the stored secret at any time.

 The console logs will show helpful debug messages, but the secret itself is only kept in memory so you can manually inspect or reuse it during the session.